for-GET/server/README.md

 for-GET Server is a reference implementation of an HTTP server running the for-GET Machine.

-Currently it is wrapping the built-in NodeJS HTTP Server and only creates the structure of an HTTP transaction as prescribed by the for-GET Machine.

-In the future, this server will be standalone running on top of the NodeJS TCP Server, and use PEG parsers for requests and generators for responses.

 **This is part of a bigger effort: [for-GET HTTP](https://github.com/for-GET/README).**